Skip to content

 6. Document Architecture Decisions

-Every significant decision should be recorded in an ADR (Architecture Decision Record).
-Future teams will need to understand not just what was built, but why.
+Record every significant decision in an ADR (Architecture Decision Record).
+Future teams need to understand not just what was built, but why.

 7. Plan for Rollback